Toilet Training Trouble – Tips for Struggling Parents

 - Growing independence.
 Is your child keen to make their own choices and do things for themselves?
 This desire to take some control of everyday tasks – especially the ability to pull their own pants up and down with minimal assistance – is a good indicator that your child is nearing readiness.

-- Nappies stay dry for up to 2 hours.
+- Nappies stay dry for up to two hours.
 If your child can hold wee in their bladder for extended periods, this shows increasing bladder control which is crucial for toilet training success.
 In infants, the bladder will empty automatically so it’s important to ensure your child is no longer in this stage.

 - Can communicate the need to wee or poo.
 Whether verbally or with gestures, toilet training readiness relies on your child’s ability to let you know they need to go.
 Without this, accidents are much more likely.